Schwartz-Lab-NU/Lab_Protocols/Protocols/Recording.md

 11. Once you have identified a cell, play play lightstep in symphony.
 12. Approach the electrode to the cell while constantly giving short pulses of possitve pressure.
-13. Once in the cell,
+13. Once in the cell, apply constant negative pressures until you see spike trains.
+Apply a little more to improve the resolution of the spikes **without** breaking in the cell.

 ## Whole cell patch clamp (work in progress)